SajeYrid/python/UPDATE PLANS.md

 Area 2 (Void)
     FIXED: Think, Check, and Help needs to be fixed to work in that area.
     ADDED: Kill yourself should result in you breaking
+    ADDED: Eat or Eat Void should result in the player losing 2 choke points rather than 1.
+    ADDED: Open Void should result in the player opening the void, heading to area 3 (Museum)
+    ADDED: Make Choke Points 5 (Mention every turn how much they have left with "You have ___ actions left" once they have 3 or less actions left)
+Area 3 (Museum)
+    ADDED: Moving in directions should be possible in this area or at the very least have a note saying you can't.
+    Dinosaur:
+      ADDED: Think, Check, and Help shouldn't mention the dinosaur if it hasn't been seen yet.
+      ADDED: Fight Dinosaur should perform the same command as Check Dinosaur
+    ADDED: After using the Stool to get the Crowbar, there should either:
+      Be a way to take back the stool
+      Mention that the stool broke and is no longer in your inventory Not remove the stool from inventory
+Area 3 (Battle Against a True Dinosaur)
+    ADDED: Think, Check, and Help should explain what Attack, Defend, and Charge do
+      Attack: Deals 5 Damage to the Dinosaur if it isn't defending.
+      Defend: Allows you to take 0 Damage This Turn
+      Charge: Powers up Attack to deal Double Damage next turn